Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: Introduction

-Due to the high penetration losses at mmWave frequencies, the channel can be considered parsimonious in the sense that only a few multipath components carry non-negligible energy \cite{rappaport2015wideband,keusgen2014propagation}.
-This structure inherent to the mmWave channel is leveraged in many works for performing quicker and/or finer channel estimation \cite{alkhateeb2014channel,bogale2015hybrid,xiao2016hierarchical,venugopal2016channel,rodriguez2016channel}.
-Depending on whether channel state information (CSI) is available, the channel estimation techniques can be categorized in (a) initial access, or (b) tracking.
+The mmWave channel can be considered parsimonious in the sense that only a few multipath components carry non-negligible energy \cite{rappaport2015wideband,keusgen2014propagation}.
+This structure inherent to the mmWave channel is leveraged in many techniques for performing quicker and/or finer channel estimation \cite{alkhateeb2014channel,bogale2015hybrid,xiao2016hierarchical,venugopal2016channel,rodriguez2016channel}.
+Channel estimation can be categorized in (a) initial access, or (b) tracking.
 Typically, the output of initial access is a set of angle-of-departures (AoD), angle-of-arrivals (AoA) and channel gains of the individual paths.
 Due to the mobility of the users and the variability of the environment \cite{va2016millimeter,choi2016millimeter}, the validity of the initial access estimates come with an expiration time, and so it is necessary to estimate/track the channel periodically.
 The main idea behind tracking is that CSI is carried over to the next iteration, thus increasing the channel estimation accuracy and/or reducing the channel estimation overhead \cite{sanchis2002novel,seo2015training,he2014millimeter,kokshoorn2015fast}.
-In this type of geometric models, the channel parameters can be linked to the environment, an so in location-aware communications, CSI may also be obtained through extraneous positioning and sensing technologies such as GPS, radars, cameras, etcetera \cite{ditaranto2014location,choi2016millimeter}.
-For instance, if prior knowledge on the user position is available through GPS, then the set of possible directions between the base station and the user can be considerably narrowed \cite{garcia2016location,aviles2016position,maschietti2017robust}.
+Because the channel parameters can be connected to the environment (such as is the case of geometric models), CSI may also be obtained through extraneous positioning and sensing technologies such as GPS, radars and cameras \cite{ditaranto2014location,choi2016millimeter}.
+For instance, if prior knowledge on the user position is available through GPS, then the set of possible directions between the base station and the user can be considerably reduced \cite{garcia2016location,aviles2016position,maschietti2017robust}.